Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Introduction

 A key aspect of the multilayer stochastic blockmodel is that it allows for \emph{network heterogeneity} via the possibly changing edge probabilities.
 However, as in the single network setting, vertices in the multilayer stochastic blockmodel are essentially equivalent; i.e., given their community memberships and the block probability matrices, their edge probabilities are entirely determined.
-In the \emph{multilayer degree-corrected stochastic blockmodel} that we consider in this work, individual vertices have network-specific degree correction parameters, so that there is \emph{global} network heterogeneity (via the connection probabilities), and \emph{local} vertex heterogeneity (via the degree correction parameters).
+In the \emph{multilayer degree-corrected stochastic blockmodel} that we consider in this work, individual vertices have network-specific degree correction parameters, so that there is \emph{global} network heterogeneity (via the connection probabilities), and \emph{local} vertex heterogeneity (via the degree correction parameters). {In applications, degree heterogeneity is the rule, rather than the exception, as we can see in our real data analysis (\cref{sec:realdata}),} {where we observe changes in degree over time.
+The inclusion of heterogeneous, network-specific degree corrections allows us to obtain accurate community estimates while simultaneously monitoring vertex-specific changes.}